 CitD have been working with schools and universities for over 12 years creating partnerships that enable students to travel to Romania to use their knowledge and skills learned in the classroom in a practical way.
 It is more than just a school trip abroad, it is a unique, life changing experience that will bring a fantastic sense of achievement and purpose to every student.

-We are delighted to be in partnerships with Bath University, Colchester Institute, The Archbishop of York Youth Trust, Manor Church of England Academy York and Holy Trinity School Barnsley welcoming school and university groups every year at CitD in Romania.
+We are delighted to be in partnerships with Bath University, Colchester Institute, The Archbishop of York Youth Trust, Manor Church of England Academy York, Holy Trinity School Barnsley and All Saints College York, welcoming school and university groups every year at CitD in Romania.
 More and more schools and universities are beginning to see the benefit of giving their students an international dimension to their learning by enabling them participate in CitD cultural experience and gain first-hand exposure to those who are marginalised in Europe today.

 CitD Schools and Youth Co-ordinator, Natalie Andrew says this about the schools program.

 “Previous trips have gained a wealth of experience when joining us in Romania.
 Our moto is ‘Compassion in Action’ so not only will you get to come and see what we’re doing, you’ll get involved in the work as well.
 This could be through helping at our day centre for young children or getting your hands dirty with a practical building project.
 It’s great fun and enables young people to bond as a team, overcome challenges and leave a lasting legacy that improves the lives of the children and their families in Romania.”

 Typical itinerary for a Mission Trip to Romania: (This is subject to change depending on the arrival day).

 - Day 1: Flights and transfers to Casa Albert.
 Transfer times: Bacau Airport is approximately 20 minutes or Bucharest airport is around 4 hours away.
 Evening meal at Casa Albert.